 (B) Students with disabilities

-(2) Before each application cycle, the Department of Education will publish a list of public charter schools that meet the eligibility requirements of Oregon Laws 2021, Chapter 518, Section 16.
+(2) Before each application cycle, the Department of Education will publish a list of public charter schools that meet the eligibility requirements of ORS 327.362.
 The Department will make the determination of eligibility based on the most recent finalized Spring Membership report.

 (3) Each eligible charter school shall provide notice before each application cycle to the Department of their intent to apply for the grant according to the process published by the Department and within the time allowed by the Department which shall not be less than 14 days.